EMRD95/Pfsense-OpenVPN-pfBlockerNG/README.md

 Documentation to set up a VPN accessible from the internet with pfBlockerNG-devel enabled.

-This a basic testing configuration not intended for production use.
+This a basic testing configuration.

 - [Home page](#Home-page)
 - [System > General Setup](#System--General-Setup)